Six top-notch water-resistant phones available now

 Splash-proofing may not be at the top of your list when picking a new phone, but with these phones, it's one less thing to worry about.

-Prepare to see a lot more water-resistant and even waterproof phones coming out in the near future.
-Thanks to advances in this field, water-resistant coatings and seals that were once the realm of rugged phones only have increasingly crept into the mainstream smartphone population, starting with devices like the Motorola Droid Razr and Sony Xperia Z.
+Prepare to see many more water-resistant and even waterproof phones coming out in the near future.
+Thanks to advances in this field, water-resistant coatings and seals that were once the exclusive realm of bulky rugged phones have increasingly crept into the mainstream smartphone population, starting with skinny, high-end devices such as the Motorola Droid Razr and Sony Xperia Z.

-Companies like P21 and HzO are working on coatings that go way beyond the military spec for 30 minutes and 3 feet of water -- in fact, at Mobile World Congress this past February, we saw a treated handset submerged for an hour and a half, and counting.
+Companies such as P21 and HzO are working on coatings that go way beyond the military spec for 30 minutes and 3 feet of water -- in fact, at Mobile World Congress 2014, we saw a treated handset submerged for an hour and a half.

-I'm looking forward to the day we can all go to the beach, a pool party, rafting trips, and water parks without fearing for our phones (or triple-wrapping them in plastic baggies).
+We're looking forward to the day we can all go to the beach, pool parties, rafting trips and water parks without fearing for our phones (or triple-wrapping them in plastic baggies).
 In the meantime, here are six splash-sustaining smartphones that have impressed us.

-In making its flagship smartphone for 2014 waterproof, Samsung first turned to the Galaxy S4 Active for inspiration.
+In making its flagship smartphone for 2014 waterproof, Samsung turned to the Galaxy S4 Active for inspiration.
 Samsung applied roughly the same rubbery gaskets to help stop up the charging slot and to protect the battery and electronics.
 Waterproof coating inside the headset jack protects that element from dips.
-Read the full Samsung Galaxy S5 review.
+Read the full review.

 As the first waterproof HTC smartphone, you won't have to fear any accidental spills and splashes around the Desire Eye.
 But if that happens, be sure to snap a selfie -- the handset also made waves during its debut when HTC announced that the device has a 13-megapixel front-facing shooter.
 Read the full review.